rundeck/docs/docs/manual/projects/node-execution/powershell.md

 - password storage - using a password that is stored in the Key Storage facility.

-You can either configure the password or password storage path at a project-wide level, or on a per-node basis.
+You can configure the username and password or password storage path at a project-wide level, on a per-node basis or upon job execution.

+To pass the credentials upon job execution, it is required for the job to have the following job options:

+- username: to override the username defined in Project or Node settings.
+- winrmpassword: to overrise the password defined in the Project or Node settings.
+This should be using 'Secure 'Input Type.

 ### Password Storage